 The burden of proving compliance with minimum annual food sales requirement contained in this chapter shall be on the licensee.
 Compliance with such requirement may only be proven through the submission of licensee's business records made and kept in the ordinary course of business.
 If the licensee is unable to meet its burden of proof with such business records, then licensee shall be deemed to be in violation of this article, and, in addition to any other remedy or right available to the city, the licensee shall be liable for, and shall pay to the city upon demand, the cost of said audit.

-(Ord. of 9-7-1999, § 1(4-84) ; Ord.
-No. 06-27, § 4, 12-4-2006)

 Sec.
 6-70.
 Eligibility for pouring license.

-Except as otherwise provided in this chapter, no application shall be considered from and no license granted to an applicant whose business location for distilled spirits is anything other than a restaurant, hotel, private club or lounge.
+Except as otherwise provided in this chapter, no application shall be considered from and no license granted to an applicant whose business location for alcoholic beverages is anything other than a bar, restaurant, hotel, private club, micro-brewery, micro-distillery, hotel lounge, mall lounge, or restaurant lounge.
+Neither a micro-brewery nor a brewpub shall be eligible for a license to sell distilled spirits.

-(Ord. of 9-7-1999, § 1(4-85))

 Sec.
 6-71.
 Separate businesses.